In Depth Baby Product Reviews Led by a Pediatrician

 Hygiene

 Maintaining hygiene is essential when using a breast pump, as it directly impacts the cleanliness of the milk you provide for your baby.
 When we evaluated hygiene, we considered a few things.
-First, for each pump, we checked how many parts required cleaning.
+First, for each pump, we checked how many parts were required to be cleaned.
 Second, we looked at the accessibility of the parts and whether common tools, like a baby bottle brush, help the process.
 If parts are dishwasher-safe, we consider that beneficial as it streamlines the cleaning process.
 We also checked if the pump is an open or closed system.
 We strongly recommend a closed system because it's designed to prevent contaminants from entering the tubing, which connects to the motor.
 This can create a risk for germs or bacteria to grow.

 In our review, most of the contenders fall within the average range when it comes to hygiene.
 This is mainly because they have closed systems and share similar cleaning methods.
 Only a select few slightly outperform the group but for different reasons.